 Remember too that sharks cannot swim backwards.
 Its only option when stuck in a cage is to go up or forward.
 We clearly see this in the October 4th, incident, when it escapes after much thrashing.

 Ultimately, these are human-caused situations.
 They are accidents, yes.
 But don’t put these incidents on the evils of ‘man-eating great white sharks’.

 This blog would not exist without the shark cage diving community at Isla De Guadalupe.
 I started this blog after shark diving in 2007 at the site where these accidents took place.

 My take on this: while there are more shark cage diving operators at Guadalupe than 10 years ago, the practice remains a safe one.
+At least thus far.

-These were freak accidents.
+That said, these were freak accidents.
 I’d give the bait handler a stern ‘talking-to’ in the first incident (he should have pulled the chum along side of the cage rather than in front of it).
 And if I’m going to be totally honest, I’m not a fan of the free-floating open-topped cages that led to the second situation, as opposed to stern-mounted cages attached to the boat.

 It’s possible that we’ll eventually have similar situations while shark cage diving at Isla De Guadalupe.
 But there’s a certain risk with any extreme sport – be it surfing or snowboarding (to say nothing about BASE jumping).

 Shark cage diving has risks that come with it.
 But don’t let that stop you from shark diving at Guadalupe, or anywhere for that matter, provided you’ve researched the company and found no red flags, and done your own due diligence related to any health conditions that would prevent you from 5 days of shark diving out in the Pacific.